GerritForge/global-refdb/README.md

 In order to consume this library, some Guice bindings need to be registered appropriately.
 More information in the relevant [documentation](./bindings.md).

+## Metrics

+Global ref-database expose metrics to measure the global ref-database operation latency.
+List of the available metrics can be found [here](./metrics.md).